snr-laboratory/snrlab-microfab-trial0/doc/Pythonepoxymeasurements/EpoxySummary/EpoxyReview.md

 - Trials 1-5: old tips (part of the noisy wires)
 - Trial 6: new tips and measurements were taken after 15 minutes

+All trials show a linear increase in current with voltage, but there is noticeable variation in both slope and intercept between trials:
+- Trial 3 (green): shows the highest current and steepest slope, indicating lower resistance.
+- Trials 1, 2, and 4: cluster more closely, with lower currents and similar slopes.
+- Trials 3 & 5: shows similiar slope behavior to positive bias region

+- Odd Behavior: Despite using new tips and waiting 15 minutes, this trial (and others - 301) shows an increase in current than earlier trials.

 ---
 ## 301
 ### **I/Vs at 3 minute intervals with degassing**